 For example, the rationales Quality of end-product, Product evolvability, and Developer productivity were the most frequent for developers who responded that they were either moderately or extremely concerned about code smells/antipatterns.
-Amongst the respondents belonging to the group that was somewhat concerned with smells, the rationale for their concern was diverse, covering all categories except for Selfimprovement.
-The rationale for concern given by respondents that were slightly concerned by smells was also diverse, including concerns for reduced Understandability, and only being slightly concerned by smells because alternative quality evaluation approaches exist/were used.
+Amongst the respondents belonging to the group that was somewhat concerned with smells, the rationale for their concern was diverse, covering all categories except for Self-improvement.
+The rationale for the respondents slightly concerned was also quite varied, quoting concern due to code Understandability, but also arguing that they were not so concerned with smells because there were alternative approaches.

-To investigate if the respondent's background (i.e., role, experience, familiarity with programming languages/paradigms, and familiarity with code smells) could explain their perception of criticality, we conducted a Categorical Regression Analysis [40, 41] using SPSS.3 Categorical regressions enable the quantification of categorical data by assigning numerical values to the categories, resulting in an optimal linear regresssion equation for the transformed variables [40].
+To investigate if the respondent's background (i.e., role, experience, familiarity with programming languages/paradigms, and familiarity with code smells) could explain their perception of criticality, we conducted a Categorical Regression Analysis [39, 40] using SPSS.3 Categorical regressions enable the quantification of categorical data by assigning numerical values to the categories, resulting in an optimal linear regression equation for the transformed variables [39].
 This type of analysis supports the development of predictive and explanatory models where both the dependent and independent variables can be of continuous, ordinal, or nominal scale.